-Finally for the analysis of the MJJ 1993 Mississippi Valley floods, we examine how well the anomalies would be captured if only 8 levels of daily data were available, as is typical of CMIP archives of daily data.
-The 8 layer version quite reasonably captures the 26 level version of the total moisture convergence (Figure 13).
-The errors introduced by going from 26 to 8 levels are quite random spatially but, in general, are of the magnitude of the field itself.
+Finally for the analysis of the MJJ 1993 Mississippi valley floods, we examine how well the anomalies would be captured if only 8 levels of daily data were available, as is common for CMIP archives of daily data.
+The 8-layer version quite reasonably captures the 26-level version of the total moisture convergence (Fig. 13).
+The errors introduced are quite random spatially but, in general, are of the magnitude of the field itself.

-In summary, with 6 hourly data and care and attention in the performance of divergence operators and vertical integrators, and their order of computation, the diagnosed moisture budget can be analyzed and broken down to yield important insights into the causes of major hydroclimate anomalies such as the MJJ 1993 Mississippi floods.
+In summary, with 6-hourly data and care and attention in the performance of divergence operators and vertical integrals, as well as their order of computation, the diagnosed moisture budget can be analyzed and broken down to yield important insights into the causes of major hydroclimate anomalies such as the MJJ 1993 Mississippi floods.
 Nonetheless, in this case of the MJJ 1993 floods, even an analysis of causes based on just 8 levels of daily data might lead to useful, if not definitive, results.